DecioLuvier/TKMap/README.md

 # TKMap
- An educational product that helps people with visual impairments learn the karnougth map.
+ An educational product that helps people with visual impairments learn the karnaugh map.